machinat/sociably/website/blog/2021-11-29-the-next-gen-conversational-apps.md

 #### Transmit values in social network

 Today countless services and info are transmitted through the social network.
-Now software can be a node in the network that directly ships value between people, communities and businesses.
-For example, to share information; to assist people in a group/community; to be an agent for services/products.
+Software now can be a node in the network that directly ships value between people, communities and businesses.
+For example, to share content; to assist people in a group/community; to be an agent for services/products.

-#### Hybrid user experience
+#### Hybrid of chat UI and GUI

-A conversational app can open GUI in chat to extend features.
-Meanwhile, it can be embedded as a chating view into the GUI based apps, like websites or mobile apps.
+A conversational app can open a webview in chat to extend features.
+Meanwhile, it can be embedded as a chat view in the websites or mobile apps.
 The hybrid experiences have the advantages of both chat UI and GUI, which make the apps more friendly and more useful at the same time.

-### Market Prospect
+### Potential Market

 The booming of apps always comes along with the prosperity of software platform.
 We have seen that on computers and mobile phones.
-The virtual social network now can be a brand new software platform.
+The social network now can be a brand new software platform.
 And it's becoming the most popular one.

 <img style={{marginBottom:'-20px'}} width={600} src={require("./assets/social-media-status.webp").default} />